 A stakeholder is a person or group affected by the plan or in some way accountable for it.

 In order for any plan to be successful, the stakeholders must sufficiently benefit from its implementation.
-Obviously, bicyclists are stakeholders in this plan but others who can be even more affected by it and who are essential to its implementation include the Mayor and City Council; the City Manager and his staff including the City Engineer, Chief of Police; Parking Authority Director; BOPARC Director; as well as entities beyond City government including Morgantown Monongalia MPO Director; Monongalia County Commissioners and the Secretary of the WV Department of Transportation.
+Obviously, bicyclists are stakeholders in this plan but others who can be even more affected by it and who are essential to its implementation include the Mayor and City Council; the City Manager and his staff including the City Engineer, Chief of Police; Parking Authority Director; BOPARC Director; as well as entities beyond City government including Morgantown Monongalia MPO Director and the Secretary of the WV Department of Transportation.
 The following sections identify these stakeholders’ needs.

 Types of Bicyclists